-The focus of the proposed predator control will be using predator removal within an Xcluder predator proof fence in the Murphys EEA (if DOC signal support for the proposed location and approach, OGL will undertake a detailed cost benefit and feasibility analysis to support a recommendation to OceanaGold to fund this approach).
-The predator removal/intensive control area will extend over at least 71 ha in Murphy's EEA (Figure 8) within which the populations of all target pests will be eradicated and maintained at zero (this may require episodic control of mice within the area).
+The focus of the proposed predator control will be using predator removal within an Xcluder33 predator proof fence in the Murphys EEA.
+The predator removal area will extend over 45 ha34 in Murphy's EEA (Figure 5) within which the populations of all target pests will be eradicated and maintained at zero (this may require episodic control of mice within the area).
 Potential breach points of the predator fence (particularly where the fence crosses streams) will be reinforced using 1 ha blocks of permanently set Ka Mate traps paired with permanent bait stations restocked 6-monthly on a 10 m spacing to keep mice at very low densities in these vulnerable areas.
 Once constructed, the length of the fence will not be re-scaled if lizard population targets are not being met, however, any significant surplus lizard holding capacity may be reserved for mitigating future Macraes Gold Project ecological effects.

-All predator control activities will be directed by a Predator Control Plan (to be developed).
-The predator control will occur on OceanaGold land as this then gives certainty of access.
+All predator control activities, including their eradication within the fence, will be directed by a Predator Control Plan (to be developed).